newgeko/protokin/core/medium_template.md

 A valid article must:

 - maintain at least two incompatible regimes throughout
-- avoid collapse into unified explanation
+- avoid global unification of description
-- preserve a residual zone
+- preserve a residual zone that is not integrated
 - expose at least one invisible transition failure
 - prevent final epistemic closure